kalleeh/gurum-platform/README.md

 ## Deployment Instructions

-### Prerequisites

-#### ECS Service Discovery

-Since [ECS Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html#create-service-discovery) isn't available through CloudFormation yet we'll need to setup this manually before.

-1. Create a new service discovery namespace for our cluster

-    ``` bash
-    aws servicediscovery create-private-dns-namespace --name PLATFORM_NAME --vpc vpc-abcd1234 --region us-east-1
-    ```

-2. Using the OperationId from the previous output, verify that the private namespace was created successfully.

-    ``` bash
-    aws servicediscovery get-operation --operation-id h2qe3s6dxftvvt7riu6lfy2f6c3jlhf4-je6chs2e
-    ```

 ### Setup centralized container logging

 By default, the containers in your ECS tasks/services are already configured to send log information to CloudWatch Logs and retain them for 365 days.
-Within each service's template (in [cfn/app/*](cfn/app/)), a LogGroup is created that is named after the CloudFormation stack.
+Within each service's template (in [cfn/apps/*](cfn/apps/)), a LogGroup is created that is named after the CloudFormation stack.
 All container logs are sent to that CloudWatch Logs log group.

 You can view the logs by looking in your [CloudWatch Logs console](https://console.aws.amazon.com/cloudwatch/home?#logs:) (make sure you are in the correct AWS region).